 - Take it in capsule form as directed.

 It’s safest to use ginger in a natural form, rather than in capsules or supplements.
 You may be sensitive to ginger, so take it in small amounts if you’re not used to it.
 Eating occasional ginger is safe for everyone, but do not take ginger as a supplement or medication if you:

-Garlic is said to have countless healing properties.
+Garlic is believed to have a number of healing properties.
 Results of a

-Fresh garlic is best, but if you dislike the taste you may take garlic in capsule form.
+Fresh garlic is best, but if you dislike the taste, you can get it in capsule form, too.

 Use garlic with caution if you have a bleeding disorder.
 Always take it in small amounts to make sure it doesn’t upset your stomach.

 Turmeric is a spice that comes from the root of Curcuma longa.

 A 2018 study found that turmeric has a number of properties that could make it useful in fighting bronchitis.
 Among these are antiviral, antibacterial, and anti-inflammatory effects.